s-ball/CRBTree/Readme.md

 ## Contributions

-I will be glad to recieve issues in GitHUB, either for current problems or possible improvements or additional features.
-I shall try to answer them, but as I am not developping (nor even using) this professionaly, I may sometimes not be very reactive.
+I will be glad to receive issues in GitHUB, either for current problems or possible improvements or additional features.
+I shall try to answer them, but as I am not developing (nor even using) this professionally, I may sometimes not be very reactive.

 ## Versioning